About Feral Kittens

 The next step depends on the age of the kittens.
-If the kittens are 5-6 weeks old and can eat on their own then you can decide either to keep them as your own pets, find them homes on your own, or if feral you can tame them.
-You can also take the kittens to a shelter but remember that the kittens must be friendly in order to get into a shelter and be adopted and that the wait-list could be several weeks long.
+If the kittens are 5-6 weeks old and can eat on their own then you can decide either to keep them as your own pets, find them homes on your own, or put them up for adoption through our Kitten Caboose program.
+You can also take the kittens to your local shelter but remember that the kittens must be friendly in order to get into a shelter and be adopted.
+Many shelters have wait-lists that can be several weeks long.
 Most shelters are not able to place kittens that are less than 8 weeks old or kittens that are not tame.

 **Do not feed kittens any milk other than Kitten Replacement Milk (KMR) as they cannot digest other types of milk (i.e. cow, goat) and it will cause diarrhea.